websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/tawk-to.md

     ![Chat Widget option](./tawk-to/images/02.png)

-1. Under the *Direct Chat Link* header, copy the portion of text from the URL provided as demonstrated in the screenshot below.
+1. Under the *Direct Chat Link* header, Copy the highlighted portion of the URL use it as the Chat Provider Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.

     ![Copy the chat link](./tawk-to/images/03.png)

-    The highlighted portion of the URL is your Tawk.to Account ID.

-Use this Account ID to [enable automated live chat integration](../enabling-automated-live-chat-systems.md) with your Liferay instance.